Benefit Choice Period: May 1 – June 1, 2026

 Benefit Choice Booklet

 - Premiums will be increasing for all plans.
-Monthly contribution amounts beginning July 1, 2025 can be found on pages 3 and 11 of the Benefit Choice Booklet.
+Monthly contribution amounts beginning July 1, 2026 can be found on pages 3 and 11 of the Benefit Choice Booklet.
+Please note that salary band ranges have been expanded which may also cause a change to monthly costs, possibly resulting in a lower premium.

 - Flexible Spending: Employees must re-enroll each year.
-The maximum contributions for FY26 MCAP and DCAP as well as rollover provisions are found on page 9 of the Benefit Choice Booklet.
+The maximum contributions for FY27 MCAP and DCAP as well as rollover provisions are found on page 9 of the Benefit Choice Booklet.
+The DCAP maximum contribution amount has increased substantially for the first time in many years.

 - Enhanced Delta Dental Benefit Program: This program offers services, including additional cleanings and fluoride treatments, for individuals with certain health conditions.
 For specific coverage, contact Delta Dental at 1-800-323-1743.